 20.3.
 The service is provided in accordance with the Arrangements for the Provision of Milk, Meals and Related Facilities drawn up by the Department of Education (DE).
 These are available on the DE website.

 20.4.
 In particular, providers must comply with the DE nutritional standards for school lunches, which aim to help pupils make healthy choices, by providing a range of healthy meals, to convey the meaning and importance of a healthy diet and to contribute to a reduction in the levels of child obesity.
 Standards have also been drawn up in relation to other food and drinks provided in schools (for example, breakfast clubs, tuck shops, vending machines etc) and DE expects schools to adhere to these standards.
+Due to a gap in existing legislation, the nutritional standards for other food and drinks in schools are not mandatory at present in the controlled and maintainted sectors where food and drink is provided by the school (rather than an education and library board).
+The Department is taking forward an amendment to existing legislation to address this gap and ensure that the "Nutritional Standards for Other Food and Drinks in Schools" apply equally to all food provided by grant-aided schools in the school setting.

 20.5.
 The standards only apply during normal school hours and do not therefore apply to boarding pupils after the end of the school day.
 The standards do not apply to special oneoff functions, such as discos or club parties or fundraising events like school fairs or jumble sales.
 Neither do they cover food such as packed lunches brought from home by pupils, which is a matter for parents and schools to decide at local level.
 Packed lunches provided by the school must, however, comply with the standards.